fenago/apache-cassandra/lab_4.md

 support to search and retrieve the desired data by the primary index and secondary index.

-In this chapter, we will look at how Cassandra uses the primary index and the secondary index to spotlight the data.
+In this lab, we will look at how Cassandra uses the primary index and the secondary index to spotlight the data.
 After developing an understanding of them, we can then design a high-performance data model.